 The ideal place to stay on Landsort is a friend’s family cottage.
 Lacking that, there are a few other options.

 The best views on the island are found in the (now completely refurbished) pilot’s lookout tower.
-The Lotstornet Svedtiljas Bed & Breakfast has a few simple, lovely rooms.
+The Lotstornet Svedtiljas Bed & Breakfast (TripAdvisor affiliate link) has a few simple, lovely rooms.
 All of which have wonderful views.
 The renovation that created these rooms was a challenge, but the result is impressive.
-Despite the striking ugliness of the tower itself, this is a beautiful place to stay.
+Despite the striking ugliness of the tower itself, this looks like a beautiful place to stay.

 While it’s possible that a property on the island may show up on Airbnb or VRBO from time to time, that appears to be a rare occurrence.
 That seems to leave those seeking either their own house or a shared room on the island two choices: